Archan98/Netflix-Clone/README.md

-#This is my code for clone of netflix using HTML & CSS.
+#This is my code for clone of netflix using HTML & CSS.<br>
 Author - Archan Gautam